Riimu/Kit-CSRF/README.md

 sending malicious requests.

 This library can store the CSRF tokens using cookies or sessions.
-In order to facilitate different kinds of websites and applications, it's also possible to submit the secret token in a hidden form field or using a HTTP header.
+In order to facilitate different kinds of websites and applications, the library allows submission of the secret token in a hidden form field or using a HTTP header.

-In order to provide additional security against different forms of attacks against the CSRF tokens, this library uses constant time string comparisons to prevent timing attacks and encrypts each token with a random string to prevent BREACH attacks against.
+In order to provide additional security against different forms of attacks against the CSRF tokens, this library uses constant time string comparisons to prevent timing attacks and encrypts each token with a random string to prevent BREACH attacks.
 On top of that, each CSRF token and encryption key is generated using a secure random byte source.

 The API documentation, which can be generated using Apigen, can be read online
 at: http://kit.riimu.net/api/csrf/